alexandros-antonorsi/rl_project/README.md

 ## Success Criteria

-- **CartPole-v1:** rolling average reward ≥475 over last 100 episodes.
+- **CartPole-v1:** rolling average reward of at least 475 over the last 100 episodes.
-- **LunarLander-v2:** demonstrate clear improvement over random baseline, even if not fully solved.
+- **LunarLander-v2:** demonstrate clear improvement over a random baseline, even if not fully solved.
 - **Documentation:** reproducible repo, with logs, plots, and a clear report.

 ---